JeanCarlos911/problem-set-volume1/README.md

-# Problems set volumes : Volume 1 (100 : 199)
+# 🧠 Problems set volumes : Volume 1 (100 : 199)
-problemas para mejorar en el razonamiento,  diseño y resolución de problemas con programación (e interfaz gráfica).
+problems to IMPROVE REASOUNING, design and problem solving with programming (and graphical user interface).
-## Guía:
+## 🔧 Guide:
-Cada carpeta representa un problema, en la subcarpeta src se halla el código solución al problema planteado con interfaz gráfica, los problemas se encuentran en este link: https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&category=3.
+Each folder represents a problem, in the src subfolder there is the code solution to the problem posed with the graphical interface, the problems are found in this link: https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&category=3